mui/material-ui/docs/data/joy/components/modal/modal.md

 The previous section demonstrated how to make content _within_ the modal scrollable.

-To make the _whole_ modal scrollable, in case its higher than the viewport, use the `ModalOverflow` component.
+To make the _whole_ modal scrollable, in case its higher than the viewport, use the Modal Overflow component.
-It will allow the `ModalDialog` to vertically overflow the screen.
+It will allow the Modal Dialog to vertically overflow the screen.

 It supports both `center` and `fullScreen` built-in layouts.

 {{"demo": "ModalDialogOverflow.js"}}

-It is possible to achieve the same result by using the `Box` component and CSS, through the `sx` prop.
+You can achieve the same result by using the Box component and CSS with the `sx` prop.
-However, the `ModalOverflow` component adds greater convenience:
+However, the Modal Overflow component adds greater convenience:

 - It makes your styling more consistent, as you won't need to copy styles across different instances.
 - You can also add theming customization to it directly from the theme.
-- It automatically handles the close action by clicking on the modal's backdrop.
+- It automatically handles the close action when the user clicks on the Modal's backdrop.

 ### Alert dialog